Irine7/it-academy/README.md

 - Infrastructure Layer: Deals with external concerns, such as databases and web frameworks.
 - Interfaces Layer: Deals with controllers and http.

+### Layers
+#### Domain
+The Domain layer contains the enterprise logic and types.
+This layer should not depend on anything outside of itself.
+This layer typically defines the models and data structures that represent the business entities and concepts.

+Examples:
+- Entities
+- Value Objects (immutable objects that represent a single value or concept)
+- Domain Events (something that has happened in the past)

+#### Application
+The Application layer contains the business logic and types.
+This layer is dependent on the Domain layer, but not on anything outside of itself.
+This layer typically defines the application services that implement the use cases of the system.
+These services orchestrate the flow of data using the domain entities and types.

+The Application layer only depends on abstractions, defined in interfaces, and these interfaces are implemented in outer layers.
+For example, persistence concerns (such as saving an item to a database) are defined only in terms of requirements; the persistence logic in the Infrastructure layer implements these requirements.

+As the Presentation layer is external to Core, the Application layer has no dependency on any presentation concerns.

+One example is obtaining information about the HTTP interaction (e.g. the user's ID or other information from an access token).
+This data is in the HttpContext, which is exposed in the Presentation layer, but not the Application layer.
+Rather than add a dependency on the Presentation layer, the Application layer can define its abstract requirements in an interface which can be implemented in the Presentation layer.

+Examples:
+- Application Services
+- Use Cases/Features
+- DTOs

+#### Infrastructure
+The Infrastructure layer is where the external systems are interacted with.
+For example, you might setup a library to wrap a third party Web API, database, or identity provider.
+This layer is dependent on the Application Core.
+This layer defines the implementation of the abstractions defined in the Application layer.

+This layer is important for keeping our application clean and testable.
+For general unit testing this layer is the one that is mocked out the most - therefore interfaces should make sense and be easy to mock.

+Examples:
+- Persistence
+- Wrappers for interacting with External APIs
+- Email/SMS
+- Logging
+- Authentication Provider

+#### User-Interface (Presentation)
+The User-Interface layer is where the system is interacted with.
+This might be via a Web API, a GUI, or a CLI.

+This layer is dependent on the Application layer & the Infrastructure layer.

+The User-Interface layer's sole responsibility is to interface with the means of external interaction and the Application Core.
+This layer should not contain any business logic, and should not be dependent on any external items.

+The most common use case is a Web API - and it's implementation should define the API routes, its input & output models, using HTTP or other web protocols.
+The API should then call the Application layer, and either return an Application DTO or map to a User-Interface ViewModel if required.

 #### Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests.